 * H1 EBITDA 568 mln eur vs 574 mln last year

-* LFL sales in America up 8 pct vs 5 pct drop in Europe
+* Sales in America up 20 pct vs 5 pct drop in Europe

-Sales in the U.S., where CRH is the leading producer of asphalt for highway construction, rose 8 percent on a like-for-like basis in the first half compared with a 5 percent drop in Europe where bad weather added to government's debt problems.
+Sales in the U.S, where CRH is the leading producer of asphalt for highway construction, rose 20 percent in the six months ended June compared with a 5 percent drop in Europe where bad weather at the start of the year added to problems caused by the debt crisis.

 Earnings before interest, taxes, depreciation and amortization (EBITDA) fell 1 percent to 568 million euros ($701.56 million), in line with analysts’ expectations.

-Forecasts for its full-year currently range between 1.67 billion and 1.82 billion euros, with the average at 1.74 billion according to a Thomson Reuters I/B/E/S poll of 17 analysts.
+Forecasts for the full-year currently range between 1.67 billion and 1.82 billion euros, with the average at 1.74 billion, euros according to a Thomson Reuters I/B/E/S poll of 17 analysts.